johnmomberg/Interactive_Stellar_Evolution_Visualizer/README.md

 Next, I would like to thank Philip Griffin for introducing me to Marimo, which forms the backbone of the interactivity of this entire project.

-Finally, I want to thank everyone who has helped me test this project and gave me feedback, including but not limited to: Andi Swirbul, Nathan Helvy, Scott Call
+Finally, I want to thank everyone who has helped me test this project and gave me feedback, including but not limited to: Andi Swirbul, Nathan Helvy, Scott Call, Chris Piker

 ---